Posts Tagged ‘Mount Evans’

 You can keep tabs on which of these are still open, as well as get real-time info on road conditions around the state at the Colorado Department of Transportation site.

 The other roads are maintained all year round but you never know when they’ll be getting snow.
 The truth of the matter is, although I ride down here on the flatland all year round, I almost never ride in the mountains after October.
 There are more hardy riders than me, though.
-Redlegs comes to mind.
+Redleg comes to mind.
 He seems to ride anywhere he wants any time he wants.
 You’re a better man than me, buddy.

 Biker Quote for Today